JoanaMalinova/JoanaMalinova/README.md

 Now I'm onto furthering my knowledge, mainly in the sphere of Front-end developement.

-I enjoy working with React and I am exited to show you my latest project with React and Firebase <a href="https://nemos-663db.web.app">NEMO's</a>
+I enjoy working with React and I am exited to show you my biggest project with React and Firebase <a href="https://nemos-663db.web.app">NEMO's</a>
 Also feel free to check out my <a href="https://portfolio-4946d.web.app">portfolio</a> .
-It is is still a work in progress, but mostly done.
+Currently working on a fun project, inspired by the Withcher book, game and tv series.
+I plan on deploying it as soon as it grows a little.
+Meanwhile I am taking a course in Bootstrap in Udemy.